The Reasoning Lingua Franca: A Double-Edged Sword for Multilingual AI: Making a case for reasoning in the Question's language

 In analyzing reasoning in English versus the question’s language, we generally observe stronger performance in English.
 Yet, a key question remains: \textit{are there cases where native-language reasoning surpasses English?} We find such cases, typically when translation introduces errors into the English reasoning.
 We term this phenomenon “Lost in Translation,” and provide a detailed explanation and example in Appendix \ref{sec: lost in translation}.

 To quantify “Lost in Translation,” we measure the fraction of incorrect answers from English reasoning caused by translation mistakes; errors that would not arise if reasoning occurred directly in the question's language.
 These cases are identified using gpt-4o-mini as evaluator.
 The evaluation setup and prompts are described in Appendix \ref{sec: lost in translation quantitative analysis}.
 We average the proportion across four trials with the Qwen QwQ-32B model and report the standard deviation.
 This averaged proportion is referred to as the LiT (Lost in Translation) fraction.
-We manually verified the evaluator LLM’s judgments on a subset of examples from this Section and Section~\ref{sec: Analyzing cognitive behaviors in the reasoning trace} to confirm the correctness of its decisions.
+Appendix \ref{sec: lost in translation Human LM agreement} details the human-LLM agreement study for the Lost in Translation (LiT) task.

 Figure \ref{fig:mgsm_lit} reports the LiT fraction for MGSM, decreasing from 0.77 in low-resource languages to 0.30 in high-resource languages, showing that translation errors are more common in low-resource settings.
 Similarly, Figure \ref{fig:gpqa_lit} shows LiT fractions for GPQA, ranging from 0.44 to 0.33.